Niklas6/ML-asset-pricing/README.md

 The prediction setup is inspired by Gu, Kelly, and Xiu's "Empirical Asset Pricing via Machine Learning", which studies how machine learning models can be used to predict the cross-section of equity returns.

+# Empirical Equity Return Prediction

+This project studies whether simple firm-level price signals can predict next-month equity returns in the cross-section of U.S. stocks.

+Using historical Yahoo Finance data, I build a monthly stock-level dataset with lagged returns, volatility, and market beta features.
+I compare linear, tree-based, and boosting models using walk-forward out-of-sample validation, then test whether the forecasts translate into a monthly rebalanced long-short portfolio.

+The project is inspired by Gu, Kelly, and Xiu's "Empirical Asset Pricing via Machine Learning" and is intended as a reproducible quantitative research workflow rather than a production trading strategy.

 ## Key Findings

 - Simple lagged return, volatility, and beta-based features show modest out-of-sample predictive power.